The Skyp Newsletter

 The gap between what personalization promised and what it delivered is finally closing.
 Here's what's actually working.

 For most of the past decade, "personalization at scale" meant putting someone's first name in an email subject line and calling it dynamic content.
-It was mail merge dressed up in SaaS language.
+It was mail merge dressed up in SaaS language–or maybe just mass mail merge not gussied up at all.
 Nobody was fooled, least of all the buyers on the receiving end.
+It also wasn’t that hard to do anyway.

 Most personalization efforts fail before they start because the underlying data is wrong.
 CRM fields are incomplete.
 Firmographic data is 18 months stale.
 Product usage signals live in a data warehouse that's disconnected from your marketing stack.
 You can have the best personalization engine in the world and it will produce garbage if it's working from garbage inputs.

-The prerequisite work is a data audit.
+The prerequisite work is having good data.
+For big companies this means a data audit.
 Map what you actually know about each contact and account at the point of outreach versus what you wish you knew.
 The gap is usually embarrassingly large, and it's the gap that your personalization is working around rather than working with.

-Close the most important gaps first: job title verification and seniority (LinkedIn data decays fast and most CRMs are worse), company funding and growth stage (a Series A company and a Series C company are different buyers even if they're the same size today), technology stack (what they're currently using tells you what the switching cost is and what the integration story needs to be), and behavioral signals from your own product if you're PLG.
+Close the most important gaps first: job title verification and seniority (LinkedIn data decays fast and most CRMs are worse), company funding and growth stage (a Series A company and a Series C company are different buyers), technology stack (what they're currently using tells you what the switching cost is and what the integration story needs to be), and behavioral signals from your own product if you're PLG.

 Outbound personalization that works requires a genuine insight about the recipient's specific situation at this specific moment.
-That means identifying what's actually changed or is changing for them — a new VP of Sales who inherited a broken outbound motion, a company that just expanded into a new market where your product solves a different set of problems, a competitor that just raised prices and left their install base looking for alternatives.
+That means identifying what's actually changed or is changing for them: a new VP of Sales who inherited a broken outbound motion and is hiring a GTM Engineer, a company that just expanded into a new market where your product solves a different set of problems, a competitor that just raised prices and left their install base looking for alternatives.

 AI can surface these signals and help draft the message.
 But the insight has to be real.
-If you can't articulate specifically why you're reaching out to this person right now — not their title, not their industry, but the specific thing happening in their world — your outbound isn't personalized.
-It's targeted spam with better copy.
+If you can't articulate specifically why you're reaching out to this person right now, your outbound isn't personalized.

 Most growth teams spend 80% of their personalization energy on acquisition and 20% on lifecycle.
 That ratio is usually backwards.